-This procedure shows how to map a virtual Small Computer Serial Interface (SCSI) disk on a Linux client logical partition to the physical device (disk or logical volume) on the Virtual I/O Server.
+This procedure shows how to map a virtual Small Computer Serial Interface (SCSI) disk on an AIX or Linux client logical partition to the physical device (disk or logical volume) on the Virtual I/O Server.

 To map a virtual disk to a physical disk, you need the following information.
 This information is gathered during this procedure: